TritonDataCenter/rfd/rfd/0012/README.md

 - CONFIG: 'Config' is a poor name, IMO.
 So generic.
 Should be called, perhaps, 'Account Config'.
 Cloudapi rev to rename them?
 Endpoints can otherwise be the same.
+- CREATE: `triton create` doesn't cover the full CreateMachine.
+See "triton create" section below to flesh that out.
 - RenameMachine: Allow editing of metadata and tags as well.
 Really should just be a UpdateMachine?
 Is there one?
 - UpdateMachineMetadata: '-a' for "add". *Is* this really about *adding*